Representations of Smith algebras which are free over the Cartan subalgebra: Introduction

 As with the enveloping algebra of $\mathfrak{sl}_2$, every Smith algebra has a Casimir element, which generates its center and acts as a scalar on simple $\Sg$-modules.
 The corresponding factor rings of $\Sg$ by the maximal ideal of the center have been considered by Joseph \cite[Lemma~3.1]{aJ77}, where simplicity criteria were given, and by Hodges \cite{tH93}, as algebras of invariants of the Weyl algebra under the action of a cyclic group.
 Allowing $\Sg$ to be defined over a ring, then some of these quotients can further be seen as invariant rings of differential operators on a multiplicity-free representation of an algebraic group under the action of its derived subgroup \cite{hR14}.
 Another interesting connection is with the Zhu algebra of a vertex operator algebra associated to a positive definite rank-one lattice, which is shown in \cite{DLM97} to be isomorphic to a finite-dimensional quotient of $\Sg$.

 Our main interest is the representation theory of the Smith algebras $\Sg$.
 As we mentioned, the finite-dimensional irreducible representations, the Verma modules and category $\mathcal O$ have already been investigated in~\cite{spS90} (see also \cite{JV95}).
 In Block's classification \cite{rB81} of simple $U(\mathfrak{sl}_2)$-modules, along with the weight modules one finds also Whittaker modules and other modules defined via localization, the latter being torsion free over the polynomial algebra in $h$.
 A class of modules which has recently gained a lot of attention in the context of Lie algebras is given by the modules which are free of finite rank over the enveloping algebra of a Cartan subalgebra.
-These have been introduced and studied in \cite{jN15, jN16}, and they are in a certain sense opposite to weight modules, as the action of the Cartan subalgebra is torsion free, rather than semisimple.
-In particular, free rank one simple $sl(n+1)$-modules were classified in \cite{jN15}, while such simple $sp(2n)$-modules were classified in \cite{jN16}.
+These have been introduced and studied in \cite{jN15, jN16, TZ18}, and they are in a certain sense opposite to weight modules, as the action of the Cartan subalgebra is torsion free, rather than semisimple.
+In particular, free rank one simple $\mathfrak{sl}_{n+1}$-modules were classified in \cite{jN15}, and in \cite{TZ18} such modules over $\mathfrak{sl}_{n+1}$ were also constructed from modules over Witt algebras $W_n$.
+Similarly, such simple $\mathfrak{sp}_{2n}$-modules were classified in \cite{jN16}.
 These are the only simple finite-dimensional algebras for which there exist modules that are free over the enveloping algebra of a Cartan subalgebra.
-Parabolic induction from simple $U(h)$-free modules was studied in \cite{CLNZ}.
+Parabolic induction from simple $U(h)$-free modules was studied in \cite{CLNZ18}.

 In this paper, we investigate the category of $\Sg$-modules which are free of finite rank over the unital subalgebra generated by $h$ and obtain families of such simple modules of arbitrary rank.
 We dedicate particular attention to the case of rank one, where we obtain a full description of the isomorphism classes, a simplicity criterion, and an algorithm to produce all composition series, resulting in a proof that such modules have finite length and in a full description of the composition factors and their multiplicity.